radlinskii/junior-interpreter/README.md

 ##### Identifiers

 Identifiers are also treated as expressions.
-They evaluate to expression they are bind to.
+They evaluate to expression they are bound to.
-You can't redeclare a variable inside it's scope but you can overwrite, a identifier that was declared inside scope of one of ancestors of current scope.
+You can't redeclare a variable inside it's scope but you can overwrite, an identifier that was declared inside scope of one of an ancestors of current scope.
 ```javascript
 const randomNumber = 40;
 const two = 2;